 Who Is Responsible For Building Fire Safety?

-This Responsible Person is liable for taking any reasonable steps to reduce the risks of a fire taking place on the premises and ensuring people can safely evacuate the building should a fire ever occur.
+This Accountable Person is liable for taking any reasonable steps to reduce the risks of a fire taking place on the premises and ensuring people can safely evacuate the building should a fire ever occur.

 - Someone who controls the premises